 3. Nian Gao: Wish You a Prosperous Year

 Chinese New Year Cake in South China

 Nian gao (年糕 nián gāo), also known as "rice cake" or "Chinese New Year cake", is a traditional food made from glutinous rice flour.
 People believed nian gao carries auspicious meaning.For old people, nian gao expresses the wish for longevity.
 For young people, it expresses the wish for promotion and high income.
 For kids, it expresses the wish to grow up.

 4. Dumplings: Change from the Old and to the New

-Dumplings, "饺子jiǎo zi" in Chinese, sound like "交子jiāo zi" which means changes from the old and to the new.
+Dumplings, in Chinese, sound like the Chinese expressions of changing from the old to the new.

 What's interesting is that people who eat the dumplings occasionally stuffed with special materials like a coin, a candy, a peanut, or a red date, will have the best luck in the new year.